UNDERSTANDING THE CAMINO DE SANTIAGO

 IS THE WATER SAFE TO DRINK?

-MONEY ON THE CAMINO DE SANTIAGO
+PURCHASES ON THE CAMINO

 WHAT IS THE CURRENCY IN SPAIN?